siddhivinayak-sk/jwt-openid-oauth2.0-keycloak-kerberos-ntlm/spring-boot-jwt/readme.md

 The Declarative pipeline is comparatively new way and good for modular pipeline steps.
 So we will be using declarative pipeline.

 ### Setup Jenkins Agent
+Jenkins is most popular and widely used open-source automation tool which helps in setup CI and CD pipeline.
+It has wide range of support of build tools, platforms, deployment platform etc. It provides hundreds of plugins which enriches its capabilities.
+It also supports Cloud based deployments.
+To install, please refer the article: https://siddhivinayak-sk.medium.com/build-your-ci-cd-pipeline-with-jenkins-2dc082162f86

 ### Setup SonarQube
+SonarQube is a tool which is used for static and dynamic code analysis to analyze the project source to detect security vulnerabilities, performance suggestion, code smell, code bugs etc.
+To install, please refer the article: https://siddhivinayak-sk.medium.com/static-dynamic-code-analysis-with-sonarqube-af689124dab0

 ### Setup Nexus
+Nexus Repository Manager OSS is most popular open-source deliverable repository to publish artifacts.
+It has been used into the pipeline.
+To install, please refer the article: https://siddhivinayak-sk.medium.com/manage-libraries-artifacts-and-deliverables-with-nexus-repository-manager-oss-2252ec3a35ff

 ### In case using SSH to connect Ubuntu from Windows machine with PEM file